Ned-Tom/Ned-Tom/README.md

 - Python
 - C#

-If you like what I'm doing pleas consider to buy me a Coffee, the stuff that keeps me going.
+If you like what I'm doing pleas consider to buy me a Cappuccino, the stuff that keeps me going.

 [![preview](buymeacoffee.png)](https://www.buymeacoffee.com/nedtom)